carlobortolan/JobFinderOnRails/README.md

 3. Update the documentation
    using `$ yardoc 'app/views/*.html.erb' 'app/controllers/*.rb' 'app/models/*.rb' 'app/helpers/*.rb' 'app/repository/*.rb' 'app/service/*.rb' 'app/controllers/*.rb' 'lib/**/*.rb'`
 4. View the documentation under: http://localhost:63342/<your-project-name>/doc/

 </details>

 ## Functionality

 ### Managing of applications for available jobs

-The system is able to manage application (supporting basic [CRUD-Operations](https://www.javatpoint.com/crud-operations-in-sql)) and notifies the employer when a new application is submitted as well as the applicant when his application is accepted.
+The system is able to manage jobs and application (supporting basic [CRUD-Operations](https://www.javatpoint.com/crud-operations-in-sql)) and notifies the employer when a new application is submitted as well as the applicant when his application is accepted.